For General Information: (740) 374-1400

 , Answer Section, ,

-People who repeatedly have a blood pressure difference between arms of 10 to 15 mm Hg for systolic pressure are more likely to have vascular disease.
+People who have a blood pressure difference between arms of 10 to 15 mm Hg for systolic pressure over and over are more likely to have vascular disease.
 They also have a greater risk of getting heart disease over time.

-A repeated difference of more than 10 mm Hg in blood pressure measurement between the arms can be a sign of a health problem such as:
+A difference of more than 10 mm Hg in blood pressure measurement between the arms over and over can be a sign of a health condition such as:

-• Blocked arteries in the arms, known as peripheral artery disease.
+• Blocked blood vessels in the arms, known as peripheral artery disease.

-If you have a large difference in blood pressure readings between arms, talk to your health care provider.
-Your provider might use the arm with the higher reading to measure your blood pressure in the future.
+If you have a large difference in blood pressure readings between arms, talk to your healthcare professional.
+Your healthcare professional might use the arm with the higher reading to measure your blood pressure in the future.